cslegasse/CS-Tech-Resource-Hub/README.md

-# CS/Tech Resource Hub by RemonBiz
+# CS/Tech Resource Hub by Remonbiz
 This repo was created to centralize all opportunities related to CS/Tech across a broad academic range of resources.

 **The list is maintained by [RemonBiz](https://instagram.com/remonbiz)!** 💰⭐